microsoft/vscode-docs/docs/editor/workspace-trust.md

 If you trust the authors and maintainers of a project, you can trust the project's folder on your local machine.
 For example, it is usually safe to trust repositories from well-known GitHub organizations such as github.com/microsoft or github.com/docker.

-The initial Workspace Trust prompt when you open a new folder allows you to trust the folder when you first open VS Code.
+The initial Workspace Trust prompt when you open a new folder allows you to trust that folder and its subfolders.

 ![Trust this folder dialog](images/workspace-trust/workspace-trust-dialog.png)